 Most banks are still cautious of having anything to do with cryptocurrency as the XRP price is volatile as much as most cryptocurrencies.
 Since it can dramatically change overnight, banks are afraid of taking the risk and moving into XRP.

 However, at some point, it might be easier to make global payments with XRP than Fiat currency.
 Since it’s the easiest and cheapest way of making international transfers, it might make more sense to simply use XRP for global payments.
+Imagine the opportunities for international business with such ease of transfering money – services which are usually outsourced abroad – such as web design studios, SEO agencies and big content houses can fluorish.
 If banks decide to turn into XRP from fiat currency, the value of XRP will skyrocket.

 Is it Worth to Invest in Ripple